tayadev/hyui/README.md

 ## TODO

-what font do we use?
+- what font do we use?
 The others have been using hebden incised, but we dont actually have a license for it. https://www.lewismcguffie.com/Hebden-Typeface-1
+- publish on npm

 ## Installation